mslegrand/syntaxValidators/README.md

 to be called by a worker for the ptr-mode in the ACE editor.
 The steps involved here are

+## The set up

+Below this directory should be the
+- *TrestleTech/ace*
+    - the  current version of ace used by the TrestleTech package
+- *TrestleTech/ace/lib/ace/mode/ptr.js*
+- *TrestleTech/ace/lib/ace/mode/ptr_completions.js*
+- *TrestleTech/ace/lib/ace/mode/ptr_highlight_rules.js*
+- *TrestleTech/ace/lib/ace/mode/ptr_worker.js*
+- *TrestleTech/ace/lib/ace/mode/ptr/ptrparse.js*
+    - The output of pegjs and merging with parseTail.js

+A copy of the above files are kept in the mode directory for refereence

 ## The Process (Revised)